hamxamehboob/Recipe-Recommendation-App/README.md

 # User Story Feature.
 * As a user, I want to register for a new account and log in to the app to access all the features and functionalities.
 * As a Registered user,I want to see different recipes.
-* As a Registered user of the recipe app, I want to be able to easily search.
+* As a Registered user of the recipe app, I want to be able to easily search any food.
 * As a Registered user of the recipe app, I want to have access of recipes with detailed instructions and ingredient lists.

 # System Architecture